IATI/D-Portal/box/install-all.md

 	scp letsencrypt.tar.gz newbox:.

 	# extract it on new box
-	sudo cd /
+	cd /
 	sudo tar -xvf /root/letsencrypt.tar.gz

 Finally we may need to edit the nginx settings.
 The ssl related lines at the end of the config will need to be uncommented to enable ssl.
+Then restart nginx.

 	sudo nano /etc/nginx/sites-enabled/default
+	sudo /etc/init.d/nginx stop
+	sudo /etc/init.d/nginx start

 Then we wait for the night and see what happens next...